KVAcodes/alx-low_level_programming/0x0A-argc_argv/README.md

 2- A program that prints all arguments it receives.
 3- A program that multiplies the two arguments of a program.
 4- A program that adds positive numbers.
+100- A program that prints the minimum no of coins to make change for an amount of money.